thautwarm/MLStyle.jl/docs/src/tutorials/query-lang.md

 - If the column is empty, emmmm...
 - Calculating the super type of all elements causes unaffordable cost!

-So, I'll introduce a new requirement `IN_TYPES` of the query's code generation.
+Yet, I'll introduce a new requirement `IN_TYPES` of the query's code generation, which perfectly solves problems of column types.

 Let's have a look at code generation for `select` after introducing the `IN_TYPES`.